Jtranod98/World_Weather_Analysis/README.md

 ### Weather Database: collect the Data

   - Use the NumPy module to generate more than 2,000 random latitudes and longitudes.
   - Use the citipy module to list the nearest city to the latitudes and longitudes.
   - Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
   - Parse the JSON data from the API request.
   - Collect the following data from the JSON file and add it to a DataFrame:
   - City, country
   - Latitude and longitude
   - Maximum temperature
   - Humidity
   - Cloudiness
   - Wind speed
   - Weather description

 ### Vacation Search: create a map with pop-up markers that can display information on specific cities based on a customer's travel preferences.

   - Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
   - Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
   - Add pop-up markers to the map that display information about the city, current maximum temperature, and a hotel in the city.

 ###  Vacation Itinerary: visualize Travel Data

   - From the list of potential travel destinations,  four cities was randomly choosen to create a travel itinerary.
-    - Using the Google Maps Directions API,  a travel route was created between the four cities
+  - Using the Google Maps Directions API,  a travel route was created between the four cities.
   - A marker layer map was created with the four cities.